KeaganErasmus/triangle/README.md

 ## Learning OpenGL and Rust
 This is another project that I am doing to learn Rust.
-I have always wanted to do some graphics programming so why not kill two birds with one stone
+I have always wanted to do some graphics programming so why not kill two birds with one stone.
+I was following this tutorial -> [Rust and OpenGL from scratch](https://nercury.github.io/rust/opengl/tutorial/2018/02/08/opengl-in-rust-from-scratch-00-setup.html)

 # Tools used
 * Rust